OfficeDev/office-js-docs-pr.pt-br/docs/develop/support-ie-11.md

     //     features that are not supported in IE.
     //  2.
 Enable the add-in to gracefully fail by putting a message in the UI that
     //     says something similar to:
     //      "This add-in won't run in your version of Office.
-Please upgrade to
+Please upgrade
-    //      either one-time purchase Office 2021 or to a Microsoft 365 account."
+    //      either to perpetual Office 2021 or to a Microsoft 365 account."

 }
 ```